spaleMarko/movies_app/README.md

 How to start application

-open terminal from root folder od application and run command
+open terminal from root folder of application and run command

 	nodemon index.js